 Tisha Aragaki

-Assistant Archivist for Reference and Outreach
+Reference and Outreach Archivist

 Tisha is the Assistant Archivist for Reference and Outreach and is responsible for assisting researchers accessing the ʻUluʻulu collections and organizing outreach.
 She earned her master’s degree in Library and Information Science from the University of Hawaiʻi at Mānoa and worked at the Hawaiʻi State Library as the Children’s Services head before joining ʻUluʻulu.
 A background in anthropology has provided a foundation for appreciation of cultural and historical preservation.
 As the reference archivist, Tisha looks forward to helping people connect with ʻUluʻulu’s collections.